Skip main navigation

 • Call the UI Claimant Assistance Line at (414) 435-7069 or toll-free (844) 910-3661 to verify the caller is assigned to your claim.

-Please call 608-266-9701 to speak to a WI UI Collections Specialist if you have any questions about your debt repayment options and to make payment arrangements.
+Please call (608) 266-9701 to speak to a Wisconsin UI Collections Specialist if you have any questions about your debt repayment options and to make payment arrangements.
 If you are unable to pay the full amount, the collections specialist will be able to assist with various payment options available to you.

-View this fake text message that states UI has funded your claim account and to click a link to process it.
-If you have opted in to receive text messages from the department and you're not sure if something is legitimate, log into your Claimant Portal to see if you've really received a message.
+If you have opted in to receive text messages from the department and you’re not sure if something is legitimate, log in to your Claimant Portal to see if you’ve really received a message.
 If benefit payments have been made, you can see those on the Claimant Portal.
 You are not required to click a link to process your payments.

 Facebook posts for Call Center Job openings on UpWork or paying CareerOneStop to help you apply for UI are a scam.
 Do not apply for these jobs; and do not pay for these services.
-There is a posting on a FaceBook group (Strictly Homebased Work)-linking to a job posting on UpWork that is soliciting call center workers—allegedly for CareerOneStop (see screenshot).
+There is a posting on a Facebook group (Strictly Homebased Work)-linking to a job posting on UpWork that is soliciting call center workers—allegedly for CareerOneStop.
 The call-center script offers to help people file a UI claim for a fee of $49.50.
 The script directs the call-center workers to say they are calling on “behalf of CareerOneStop which is a product of the USDOL/ETA.”

 There is no fee to file for unemployment benefits.
 If you get a phone call from someone representing themselves as being from California EDD or a representative of Wisconsin Unemployment Insurance telling you that you need to pay to file for unemployment benefits - Do not give any information to the caller or send money.

 There are several websites that advertise that they can assist claimants in filing for unemployment benefits.
 Some of those sites offer services free of charge and others do charge for the services.
-The sites often ask for confidential/private information such as your social security number, address, work history and email address.
-Use only the official Wisconsin Unemployment Insurance websites: dwd.wisconsin.gov/ui or unemployment.wisconsin.gov
+The sites often ask for confidential/private information such as your Social Security number, address, work history and email address.
+Use only the official Wisconsin Unemployment Insurance websites: dwd.wisconsin.gov/ui or my.unemployment.wisconsin.gov

 We WILL NOT ask you for personal information or for you to verify your eligibility for unemployment benefits by email or text message.
-If you receive an email or text message and you are unsure if it came from Wisconsin Unemployment Insurance, contact a claims specialist by phone at (414) 435-7069.
+If you receive an email or text message and you are unsure if it came from Wisconsin Unemployment Insurance, contact a claims specialist by phone at (414) 435-7069 or toll-free at (844) 910-3661.

 1. If you receive an email from the Job Center of Wisconsin (JCW), stating there is an employment opportunity and you need to set up a Google Hangouts account to conduct an interview or you will lose benefits, do not respond.
 JCW provides more information on how to protect yourself online including actions to take.